IDAES/idaes-pse/docs/user_guide/conventions.rst

 Solid Properties
 ^^^^^^^^^^^^^^^^
-Below is a list of all the properties of solid materials which have a standardized names.
+Below is a list of all the properties of solid materials which have standardized names.

 ============================ =================
 Variable                     Standard Name